spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/configure-a-search-query.md

 The *Faceted navigation and filtering* feature lets you refilter search results by specific criteria.
 The filters are commonly displayed on the left side of the catalog page.

-`\Spryker\Client\SearchElasticsearch\Plugin\QueryExpander\FacetQueryExpanderPlugin` is responsible for adding necessary aggregations to your query based on a predefined configuration (see [Configuring the search features](/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/configuring-the-search-features.html).
+`\Spryker\Client\SearchElasticsearch\Plugin\QueryExpander\FacetQueryExpanderPlugin` is responsible for adding necessary aggregations to your query based on a predefined configuration (see [Configure search features](//docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/configure-search-features.html).
 Use this plugin to get the necessary data for the faceted navigation of your search results.

 {% info_block warningBox "Note" %}